Optimal Policy Choices Under Uncertainty: Empirical Bayes

 Motivated by the lack of convergence of the sample plug-in approach as the number of policies $J$ grows large, I instead propose an empirical Bayes approach.
-The empirical Bayes approach first estimates the unknown distribution of the true policy impacts and then approximates the oracle planner's local problem with estimates of the shrunk posterior means, obtained using the estimated distribution.
+The empirical Bayes approach first estimates the unknown distribution of the true policy impacts and then approximates the oracle planner's local problem with estimates of the posterior means, obtained using the estimated distribution.
+I propose two different empirical Bayes approaches to estimate posterior means.
+In the parametric approach, I assume the unknown distribution lies in a parametric class and estimate the distribution parametrically.
+In the nonparametric approach, I assume that the location and scale of the distribution depends parametrically on policy-type characteristics $X_j$ but do not impose any additional parametric restrictions, similar to the conditional location-scale model proposed in \cite{chen2022empirical}.